 It’s not for the water temperature!

 Even in the middle of summer, the water was cold for us used to the Brisbane climate.
 We had 16°, 18° maximum at the end of December.
+They sometimes get current that makes the water colder than in some places further south in New South Wales.
 They say it gets warmer in February or March – so you could be luckier than us.

 With the right equipment (sharkskin*, hoodie and sometimes even socks*), I don’t mind the cold.
 When the water gets warmer, it attracts species we see when diving near Brisbane – so I’ve learnt to like colder water.